About This Blog

 Thank You For Sharing This Page

-Mistaken marketing professionals also believe that building a strong service culture is someone else’s job.
-They think that marketing focuses externally on prospects and customers, while culture is an internal matter, and therefore the responsibility of someone else, usually their colleagues in Human Resources.
+To them, building a strong service culture is someone else’s job.
+They think that marketing focuses externally on prospects and customers, while culture is an internal matter.
+They mistake it as the responsibility of someone else, usually their colleagues in Human Resources.

-Here are five reasons why customer service and service culture are so important for companies and brands, and for clear-thinking marketing professionals:
+Here are five reasons why customer service and service culture are marketing conversations that are valuable for companies and brands:

-1. A company’s brand is experienced at every point in a customer’s journey.
+1. A company’s brand is experienced at different points.

-Along this journey, your customer’s opinion of your company will be shaped in each moment of their experience: over the counter, over the web, over the phone, face-to-face, through email, text, websites, and apps.
-These perception points are created and delivered by other members of your team, and the quality of service they provide has a direct impact on your customer’s opinion of your brand.
+Along this journey, your customer’s opinion of your company will be shaped in each moment of their experience.
+This could be over the counter, the phone, face-to-face, email, text, websites, and apps.
+These perception points are delivered by other members of your team, and the quality of service they provide has a direct impact on your customer’s opinion of your brand.

 2. Customer advocacy can be more valuable than costly promotions.